Our Roadmap for Social Inclusion:

 We know Ireland faces major challenges:

-– SlainteCare’s vision of a better and fairer health system is still unrealised
+– to deliver the SlainteCare’s vision for a better and fairer health system

-– how to implement the 17 Goals set down in the UN 2030 Agenda for Sustainable Development?
+– to implement the 17 Global Goals set down in the UN 2030 Agenda for Sustainable Development including action to limit climate change with a strong concern for climate justice

 If we are serious about tackling these issues, and serious about lifting people out of poverty and eliminating its causes, we must have a consistent, comprehensive plan to address poverty and social exclusion.